Literature / Agent Lavender

 , eventually being published through Sea Lion Press.

 The timeline is written as a classic Cold War thriller, with most of the action taking place in Whitehall, the White House and Red Square, with a large number of characters from across the political spectrum taking leading roles within the narrative.

-Beginning on a chilly night in November 1975, Harold Wilson, Prime Minister of the United Kingdom of Great Britain and Northern Ireland, First Lord of the Treasury, Leader of the Labour Party and Soviet agent decides to rather abruptly leave office.
+Beginning on a chilly night in November 1975, Harold Wilson, Prime Minister of the United Kingdom of Great Britain and Northern Ireland, First Lord of the Treasury, and Leader of the Labour Party decides to rather abruptly leave office.
 Why?
 He's an agent of the KGB, and has been since the 1930s.
 What follows is a grand chase around East Anglia, constitutional coups by civil servants, slash fiction involving Roy Jenkins and shady cabals of forces of the democratic left and the rather more undemocratic right.

 This work provides examples of:

 - Alternate History: Rather than the conspiracy theory that the book might appear to be, it is explicitly set in an alternate timeline where Harold Wilson was, in fact, a spy.